tdomhan/pysmac/Readme.md

 ```
 For x1 ∈ [-5, 10], x2 ∈ [0, 15] the function reaches a minimum value of: *0.397887*.

+Note: fmin accepts any function that has a parameter called `x` (the input array) and returns an objective value.

 ```python
 from pysmac.optimize import fmin